 We had traveled to the west of this state before and explored Mt.
 Rushmore, but this time we were in the east, staying in Sioux Falls, a vibrant city which is South Dakota’s largest.
 On a summer day, we explored the magnificent Falls Park, watching raging water dashing over pink quartzite rocks in the Big Sioux River.
 No American tourists were here, so we enjoyed lunch with a delightful couple from Wales, UK.

 In town, a dilapidated area on the river had been turned into an urban Greenway (for cyclists and walkers), lined with old warehouses that are now trendy lofts.
 At dusk, we meandered past 55 original sculptures in the city’s main street.
 Marvin had a burger at his favorite place (Fuddruckers), while Carole found a Top Chef winner’s gorgeous French patisserie and savored French macaroons.
-Who knew there was such sophistication and culture here?
+Who knew there were such sophistication and culture here?

 This was our first time in this state which borders Canada.
 Fargo was our destination, a quirky city made famous in the 1996 movie of the same name and a 2014 TV mini-series.
 If you want “North of Normal (a refreshing break from the ordinary)” in a “Town for Misfits” as the local Convention and Visitors Bureau says, this is the place!
 We were not disappointed.
 Fargo has numerous galleries, top-notch restaurants, cultural events and looks like a Hollywood movie set.
 It is definitely a “city different” with many unconventional people and its mix of academics and students from the three universities located here.

-A couple of local museums were of interest – the small, but well done, Fargo Air Museum, and the city’s equally small Plains Art Museum.
+A couple of local museums were of interest – the small, but well done Fargo Air Museum, and the city’s equally small Plains Art Museum.
 However, the most amazing place was the country’s largest sporting goods/hunting gear shop which had an indoor Ferris Wheel and lots of enormous stuffed animals.
 The place was packed with shoppers!

 A trip across the Red River to Fargo’s “twin city” of Moorhead (Minnesota) took us to Viking Ship Park, which housed magnificent replicas of a Norwegian stave church and a Viking ship which actually sailed from the USA to Norway in 1982.
 We spent hours here.